Frequently Asked Questions

 HST stands for Harmonized Sales Tax.
-This 13% tax is charged on goods and services purchased in Newfoundland and Labrador.
+This 13% tax (15% effective July 1, 2016) is charged on goods and services purchased in Newfoundland and Labrador.

 Establishments in Newfoundland and Labrador listed as "wheelchair accessible" meet the minimum requirements as set out in the provincial Buildings Accessibility Act and Regulations.
 These establishments have a main entrance, and, where provided, public washrooms that an individual in a wheelchair can access unassisted.
 Hotels, motels, cottages and bed-and-breakfast establishments with the accessibility designation have a wheelchair-accessible room or suite, but there are no guarantees all the establishment's facilities could be accessed by wheelchair users.
 Some have only a limited number of wheelchair-accessible rooms, so reservations should be made.
 Also, many establishments not listed as accessible may provide acceptable facilities, depending on individual needs.